berserkhmdvhb/fastapi-template-dev/docs/testing/README.md

 Besides unit tests, one can test endpoints with following CURL commands:

-# 🧪 FastAPI CRUD API Test Commands (PowerShell Compatible)
+# 🧪 FastAPI CRUD API Test Commands (PowerShell and Bash Compatible)

 This markdown file documents how to test your FastAPI CRUD endpoints using `Invoke-RestMethod` in PowerShell (instead of Bash `curl`).
 Make sure your FastAPI server is running at [http://localhost:8000](http://localhost:8000).